 Q2.
 When the jack goes dead, which team throws the jack at the beginning of the next mene? ▲

 The standard rule in Article 15 applies whether or not the jack went dead.

 The first boule of a mene is thrown by a player belonging to the team that won the toss or was the last to score.

 If one of the teams scored points, then that team won the mene and throws the jack at the start of the next mene.
 If the mene was scoreless, then the team that last scored points in some previous mene (in effect, the last team that moved its marker on the scoreboard) throws the jack.

 Before the 2016 rules revision there was a bad rule-of-thumb that confused many players.
 “The team that threw the jack at the start of the scoreless mene throws the jack to start the next mene.”
 The problem with this rule was that it was ambiguous.
 Suppose that the mene started with team A trying three times, unsuccessfully, to throw the jack.
 Team B then successfully threw the jack.
 In such a situation, which team “threw the jack at the start of the mene”?
 Team A or team B?
 Hopefully, with the 2016 rules revisions, players will forget this bad rule.

 Q3.
 When the jack goes dead, where should the circle be placed at the beginning of the next mene? ▲

 Here is the basic rule.
 I discuss it in more detail in the post on Placing the circle after it is shot out of the terrain.

-At the beginning of a mene, the circle is drawn or placed on the assigned lane, in the place that is closest to the last place on the playing area where the jack was still alive during the previous mene.
+At the beginning of a mene, the circle is drawn or placed on the assigned lane, in the place that is closest to the last place where the jack was still alive during the previous mene.